Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 VSP Vision was founded in 1955 by optometrists in California.
 In the 1980s, VSP became available throughout the United States, and today the company provides vision coverage to over 80 million members.

 Not-for-profit: VSP Vision Care is the only not-for-profit vision insurance sold in the United States.
 This classification means that the company doesn’t answer to shareholders concerned with making a profit.

 Large network: Over 34,000 doctors participate in VSP’s network.
 A large network makes it easier for insured individuals to find a provider they like and enrollment is open year-round.

 Gift policies: Interested consumers can purchase VSP plans as gifts for their loved ones.
 Once the customer has purchased the policy, the recipient can receive benefits in about a week.
 Recipients must be at least 18 years old.

 LASIK: Some VSP plans offer discounts on LASIK procedures from select providers.
 Interested consumers should consult the VSP website for plan and discount information.

 Eyes of Hope: VSP’s community action program, Eyes of Hope, provides vision care and prescription eyewear to those in need.
 The company has invested over $175 million in free eye care and products and helped more than 1 million people around the world.

-VSP Vision Care Company Profile
+VSP Vision Care Company Information

 - Company Name:

 We’ll start sending you the news you need delivered straight to you.
 We value your privacy.
 Unsubscribe easily.